diffpy/diffpy.morph/docs/source/morphpy.rst

        * ``morph_info`` contains all morphs as keys (e.g. ``"scale"``, ``"stretch"``, ``"smear"``) with the optimized morphing parameters found by ``diffpy.morph`` as values. ``morph_info`` also contains the Rw and Pearson correlation coefficients found post-morphing.
+Try printing ``print(morph_info)`` and compare the values stored in this dictionary to those given by the CLI output!
        * ``morph_table`` is a two-column array of the morphed function interpolated onto the grid of the target function (e.g. in our example, it returns the contents of `darkSub_rh20_C_01.gr` after the morphs are applied interpolated onto the grid of `darkSub_rh20_C_44.gr`).